Charles B. Snoad

 Alan Kirby, in Digimodernism: How New Technologies Dismantle the Postmodern and Reconfigure Our Culture, takes things one step further.
 Kirby argues that because blogs are constantly updated it’s unclear when a “conversation” officially ends.
 “The blog is in thrall to its current revision and self-renewal; it is the hostage of its capacity to become ever longer, to spread, to add to itself” (112).
 Having no definite final remark or endpoint makes for a difficult takeaway effect.
 A discussion considered complete today might resume tomorrow with other bloggers triggering new threads that lead to newer threads.

 Identification on blogs, then, is a tricky proposition.
 Add the issues of “frequent pseudonymity and multiplicity of authorship” (112) and the possibility for meaningful association on the Web becomes even more problematic.
 Locke would argue that bloggers and blog followers simply create bad associations, linking rubbish to rubbish in a digital format.
 Burke would laud the attempt at identification while continuing to promote the value of face-to-face communication.
-Both would be astonished at the sheer number of blogs starting up right now all across the globe.
+Both would be astonished at the sheer number of blogs starting up right now across the globe.

-After examining both John Locke’s and bloggers’ use of the word “association,” it is clear that both connotations need a dose of Kenneth Burke’s theory of identification.
+After examining both John Locke’s and bloggers’ use of the word “association,” we can see that both connotations need a dose of Kenneth Burke’s theory of identification.
 Locke employs the phrase in a highly pejorative sense, both as it relates to internal and external processes.
 Bloggers use the word positively but often without regard for the many pitfalls of communicating online.
 Kenneth’s Burke’s theory of identification tempers both sides of the aisle by highlighting the flaws and limitations of each approach.
 Words do change over time, but the people who use them are not always aware of the flexible nature of meaning.
 Various contextual forces, of course, play upon such changes.
 Yet, in many ways, the focus here has stayed the same.
 How Locke perceived the word “association” changed the ways in which we view the psychology of the mind; how bloggers see the term has changed the ways in which we view the psychology of the self.

 Burke, Kenneth.
 A Rhetoric of Motives.
 Berkeley: U of California P, 1969.
 Print.